 · Under a Share Sale and Purchase Agreement, the Company has acquired the additional 19% interest in SLOK.
 Procedural processes to complete this acquisition were completed in January 2018.

-· The Hodrusa-Hamre exploration licence has been renewed by SLOK, resetting tenure for at least 10 years and reducing annual rental charges.
+· The Hodrusa-Hamre exploration licence has been renewed by SLOK in 2014, resetting tenure for at least 5 years and reducing annual rental charges.

-· The Nova Bana exploration licence has been transferred to a wholly owned subsidiary company of the Company, resetting tenure for at least 10 years and reducing annual rental charges.
-In accordance with an Addendum to the Earn-in Agreement, the Company and Atalaya ownership percentages of the Nova Bana exploration licence as set out in the Earn-in Agreement will be maintained.
+· The Nova Bana exploration licence has been transferred to a wholly owned subsidiary company of the Company, resetting tenure for at least 5 years and reducing annual rental charges.

 In addition to the Company’s interest in the Hodrusa-Hamre and Nova Bana exploration licences, a number of other open ground, nearby gold-silver and associated metal properties have been identified and are being assessed for pegging and/or acquisition subject to available resources and priorities.
 At minimal cost to the Company, application has been made for strategic extensions to the Hodrusa-Hamre exploration licence area and other nearby projects.
 In May 2017 the Company was successfully granted the Jasenie exploration licence.
 Jasenie is a gold-tungsten project located approximately 90 kilometres northeast of the Hodrusa-Hamre licence area on the southern side of the Nízke Tatry mountains, north of Jasenie village.